Global dimension function on stability conditions and Gepner equations: Introduction

 \subsection{Global dimension for triangulated categories}

-A Bridgeland stability condition $\sigma=(Z,\hh{P})$ on a triangulated category $\D$ consists of a central charge $Z\in\Hom(K(\D),\CC)$ and a slicing $\hh{P}=\{\hh{P}(\phi)\mid\phi\in\RR\}$, which is a collection of t-structures.
+A Bridgeland stability condition $\sigma=(Z,\hh{P})$ on a triangulated category $\D$ consists of a central charge $Z\in\Hom(K(\D),\CC)$ and a slicing $\hh{P}=\{\hh{P}(\phi)\mid\phi\in\R\}$, which is a collection of additive/abelian subcategories.
 All stability conditions on $\D$ form a complex manifold $\Stab\D$ (\cite{B1}), which is a homological invariant of $\D$.
-The study of spaces of stability conditions already has many applications, such Donaldson-Thomas theory, cluster theory and (homological) mirror symmetry (cf. e.g. \cite{BS,DHKK,KoSo}).
+The study of spaces of stability conditions already has many applications in several topics, such Donaldson-Thomas theory, cluster theory and (homological) mirror symmetry (cf. e.g. \cite{BS,DHKK,KoSo}).

-With the following two motivations: \begin{enumerate} \item To understand the conjectural Frobenius-Saito structure on the space of stability conditions, cf. \cite{I,BQS}, \item To understand the theory that realizes stability conditions on Fukaya type categories via quadratic differentials on Riemann surfaces, cf. \cite{BS}, \end{enumerate} We have introduced $q$-deformations of stability conditions in \cite{IQ1}.
+With the following two motivations: \begin{enumerate} \item to understand the conjectural Frobenius-Saito structure on the space of stability conditions, cf. \cite{I,BQS}, \item to understand the theory that realizes stability conditions on Fukaya type categories via quadratic differentials on Riemann surfaces, cf. \cite{BS}. \end{enumerate} We have introduced $q$-deformations of stability conditions in \cite{IQ1}.
 There, we have also introduced a function, the \emph{global dimension function},

 on the set of (slicings of) stability conditions $\sigma=(Z,\hh{P})$.
 This function plays a key role in the existence of $q$-deformations of stability conditions.

 In the case where $\D=\D^b(A)$ for some algebra $A$ and where its canonical heart $\h=\mod A$ is concentrated in one slice $\hh{P}(\phi_0)$ (which implies that $\hh{P}(\phi)$ vanishes if $\phi-\phi_0\notin\ZZ$), we have